python/devguide/triage/github-bpo-faq.rst

 .. _gh-faq:

 ===========================
-GitHub Issues for BPO Users
+GitHub issues for BPO users
 ===========================

 Here are some frequently asked questions about how to do things in